prack/php-rack/README.md

 Things I'm would love guidance on/help with
 ===========================================

-* String encoding in Ruby is very different from PHP.
-I'm not sure about all the ramifications of this.
+* String encoding in Ruby is different from PHP.
+I'm not sure if this is an issue.
-* PHP runs in the context of the Apache web server.
-Ruby is much more general-purpose than PHP, so Prack doesn't yet have a way to start up a server.
-This will probably involve a custom SAPI, which I totally don't want to write.
-In the context of Apache PHP, we can get there 80% of the way with a compatibility layer: currently, ModPHP_Compat.
+* Writing an application server wrapper for PHP and Prack.

 Acknowledgments
 ===============